Workiva/over_react/doc/wrapping_js_components.md

 That getter can then be used whenever it's necessary to reference the raw JS component, such as when instantiating `ReactJsComponentFactoryProxy`.

 In order for that getter to be valid though, it must be pointing to tangible JavaScript somewhere.
-The interop APIs look for that JavaScript as a property of the `Window` object.
-Your JavaScript component can be attached in several ways, but it must happen before the `UiFactory` attempts to reference the interop getter.
+The interop APIs look for that JavaScript as a property of the `window`.
+Your JavaScript component can be included in several ways, but it must happen before the `UiFactory` attempts to reference the interop getter.
 Otherwise, a runtime error will fire.

-One way to attach the JavaScript is to use a bundle like [React usually is][react-dart].
+One way to load the JavaScript is to use a bundle like [React usually is][react-dart].
 If you are wrapping a JS library without any customizations, it's likely the bundle already exists as a [UMD module](https://jameshfisher.com/2020/10/04/what-are-umd-modules/) or similar format.
-If you need to write your own JS or make customizations, it's necessary to create and attach a custom build.
+If you need to write your own JS or make customizations, it's necessary to create and load a custom build.
 If you have any questions around this, let us know in [Slack][slack]!

 ### Theoretical Conclusion

 This section gave a high level view of how wrapping a JS component works in theory.
 You must wrap the JS component in such a way that it follows OverReact's pattern of using `UiFactory` to create a props instance capable of building a `ReactElement`.
-This is possible with `uiJsComponent`, which takes in a `ReactJsComponentFactoryProxy` that points to a raw JS component attached to the `Window`.
+This is possible with `uiJsComponent`, which takes in a `ReactJsComponentFactoryProxy` that points to a raw JS component included on the `window`.

 The rest of this guide will reference these same concepts as it implements the code step-by-step.